lawinno/lawinno.github.io/ecosystem/index.md

 categories: main-nav
 ---

-This page collects the people and organizations influencing the future of law.
+This page offers an overview of the people and organizations influencing the future of law.